ScooloV/bbpedia/docs/death_zone/new_inducements.md

 * On a roll of 1 or 2, the player manages to duck or dodge the attack.

 A Standing player hit by a Thunderbolt is Knocked Down.
-When a player is Knocked Down by a Thunderbolt, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+When a player is Knocked Down by a Thunderbolt, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

 ONE TH0USAND CUTS